telerik/winforms-docs/controls/callout/key-features.md

 ## AutoClose

 The **AutoClose** property indicates whether the callout will automatically close.
-If *true*, the Mouse is captured in the callout and the callout form will be automatically closed if user clicks outside the callout's bounds or navigate to another application.
+If *true*, the Mouse is captured in the callout and the callout form will be automatically closed if the user clicks outside the callout's bounds or navigate to another application.

 >caption AutoClose=true